-Presents to the student a survey of research findings and theory on development throughout adulthood.
-Examines how transitions, loss, and deaths affect development and are dealt with by individuals and society across the lifespan.
+Surveys physical, cognitive, social, moral and emotional development across the human lifespan.
+The course incorporates theories, methods, and research with both children and adults.
 Identifies moral/ethical issues and encourages the student to reflect on how such issues apply to his or her own life experiences.

 CPSY 3800 – Principles of Counseling Diverse Populations

 Introduces the student to the field of psychobiology.
 Specific content will include basic concepts, major theoretical viewpoints, and research findings relating to a variety of topics, such as the structure and function of neurons, the anatomy of the nervous system, lateralization and language, sleep, the regulation of internal body states, emotional behaviors and stress, and recovery from brain damage.

 Application of principles and methods which address social issues and problems related to diverse populations.
 Topics addressed may include law and justice, health and health care, education, and inter-group relations.
 Engages the student in the applications of principles and methods of counseling and social services.
 The student develops abilities in the areas prevention and social level interventions.
 Systemic and ecological theories of human behavior as they pertain to the individual and community will be discussed.
 The student will develop skills in interviewing, assessment, and evaluation with diverse populations.